 Home loan lenders can be banks or other financial institutions especially ones in which borrowers may have a strong or weak credit history.
+You can check out this list of the top-rated mortgage brokers in Auckland.
 An individual who wants to buy a home has to be a good credit risk.

 The rules that apply to home loan lenders are complicated.
 They often have different requirements for different types of loans.